Editing, Writing

 Tam has written an essay for a political science course that she is taking at her local community college.
-This is her first semester in school after spending three years in the workforce.
-Having grown up in a bilingual family, Tam sometimes made small errors in her high school writing assignments, so she is nervous about writing for college-level courses.
+This is her first semester back in school after spending three years in the workforce.
+Having grown up in a bilingual family, English is not Tam’s native language.
+She remembers being an entry-level writer who struggled to use correct grammar in her high school writing assignments.
+She knows she made spelling errors on a regular basis and that she had some issues with sentence structure.

 “I just want someone to look at my essay,” Tam told her classmate, Erin.
 “I don’t want to turn in a paper that has mistakes.”

 “I understand,” said Erin.
-“But do you want someone to proofread your paper or edit it?”
+“But do you want someone to proofread your document or edit it?”

 “I’m not sure,” said Tam.
 “I always thought editing and proofreading meant the same thing.
 Is there really a difference?”